Arithmetic harmonic analysis on character and quiver varieties: The pure part of

 where the second sum is over the adjoint orbits $O$ of $\mathfrak{g}^F$ of type $\omega$.
 The type of adjoint orbits is defined exactly as for conjugacy classes, see \S\ref{types}.
-We need the following lemma \begin{lemma} Given $\omega\in\bold{T}_n$, we have
+We need the following lemma